myles-parfeniuk/button_driver/README.md

 <!-- ABOUT -->
 ## About

-ButtonDriver is a C++ based component written for esp-idf version 5.1, intended to simplify the use of push-buttons and tactile switches with the esp-32.
+ButtonDriver is a C++ based component written for esp-idf version 5.0+, intended to simplify the use of push-buttons and tactile switches.

 It allows for the creation of Button objects which automatically detect user input from externally connected tactile switches or push-buttons.
-Call-back functions can be registered to button objects and used to handle detected user input.
+Call-back functions can be registered to button objects to handle detected user input.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started